Heat Advisory issued for Anderson, Bell, Collin, Cooke, Dallas, Delta, Denton, Ellis by NWS - NewsBreak

 Heat Advisory issued for Anderson, Bell, Collin, Cooke, Dallas, Delta, Denton, Ellis by NWS

-Effective: 2021-09-01 12:17:00 CDT Expires: 2021-09-02 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-09-01 18:29:00 CDT Expires: 2021-09-02 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Anderson; Bell; Collin; Cooke; Dallas; Delta; Denton; Ellis; Falls; Fannin; Freestone; Grayson; Henderson; Hill; Hopkins; Hunt; Johnson; Kaufman; Lamar; Leon; Limestone; McLennan; Milam; Montague; Navarro; Rains; Robertson; Rockwall; Tarrant; Van Zandt; Wise HEAT ADVISORY NOW IN EFFECT UNTIL 7 PM CDT THURSDAY * WHAT...Heat index values up to 110 expected. * WHERE...Portions of North, Central, and East Texas. * WHEN...Until 7 PM CDT Thursday. * IMPACTS...Hot temperatures and high humidity will increase the risk for heat-related illnesses to occur, particularly for those working or participating in outdoor activities.alerts.weather.gov
+Target Area: Anderson; Bell; Collin; Cooke; Dallas; Delta; Denton; Ellis; Falls; Fannin; Freestone; Grayson; Henderson; Hill; Hopkins; Hunt; Johnson; Kaufman; Lamar; Leon; Limestone; McLennan; Milam; Montague; Navarro; Rains; Robertson; Rockwall; Tarrant; Van Zandt; Wise HEAT ADVISORY REMAINS IN EFFECT UNTIL 7 PM CDT THURSDAY * WHAT...Heat index values up to 110. * WHERE...Portions of north central, northeast and south central Texas. * WHEN...Until 7 PM CDT Thursday. * IMPACTS...Hot temperatures and high humidity will increase the risk for heat-related illnesses to occur, particularly for those working or participating in outdoor activities.alerts.weather.gov

 Comments / 0